Updated September 18, 2023

-Recently, Google refreshed its “people also searched for” feature.
+Google refreshed its “people also searched for” feature to focus on context for searchers.
 Google built this function on a content vector to provide a better experience in the same mode as the comparative building images.

 Take a search for Lord Buddha’s birthplace as an example.